Biosafety Levels and Postings

 - Applicable Medical Surveillance Program information.

-- Acknowledgement Pages signed by all laboratory workers.
+- Acknowledgement pages signed by laboratory workers and visitors.

 Examples of agents worked with at BSL-2 include: Human samples and cell lines, Aspergillus fumigatus, Toxoplasma gondii, Salmonella typhimurium and Influenza A.